scarnecchia/rust-genai/README.md

 - **(1)** - **OpenAI compatibles** notes
-	- Models: OpenAI, DeepSeek, Groq, Ollama, xAI
+	- Models: OpenAI, DeepSeek, Groq, Ollama, xAI, OpenRouter
 	- For **Groq**, the property `x_groq.usage.`
 	- At this point, **Ollama** does not emit input/output tokens when streaming due to the Ollama OpenAI compatibility layer limitation. (see [ollama #4448 - Streaming Chat Completion via OpenAI API should support stream option to include Usage](https://github.com/ollama/ollama/issues/4448))
+	- For **OpenRouter**, you can optionally set `OPENROUTER_APP_URL` and `OPENROUTER_APP_TITLE` environment variables for app identification headers
 	- `prompt_tokens_details` and `completion_tokens_details` will have the value sent by the compatible provider (or None)

 - **(2)**: **Gemini** tokens